Jacorb90/Prestige-Tree/docs/layer-features.md

 - requires: A Decimal, the amount of the base needed to gain 1 of the prestige currency.
             Also the amount required to unlock the layer.
             You can instead make this a function, to make it harder if another layer was unlocked first (based on "order").

-- type: Determines which prestige formula you use.
-    "normal": The amount of currency you gain is independent of its current amount (like Prestige). formula before bonuses is based on `baseResource^exponent` "static": The cost is dependent on your total after reset. formula before bonuses is based on `base^(x^exponent)` "custom": You can define everything, from the calculations to the text on the button, yourself.
-(See more at the bottom)

 - exponent: Used as described above.